Colchicine: Formulations and dosing

 Trade names for colchicine are Colcrys or Mitigare, which are manufactured as a dark– and light-blue capsule having a dose of 0.6 mg.
 Colchicine is also prepared as a white, yellow, or purple pill (tablet) having a dose of 0.6 mg.

 Colchicine is typically prescribed to mitigate or prevent the onset of gout, or its continuing symptoms and pain, using a low-dose prescription of 0.6 to 1.2 mg per day, or a high-dose amount of up to 4.8 mg in the first 6 hours of a gout episode.
 With an oral dose of 0.6 mg, peak blood levels occur within one to two hours.
 For treating gout, the initial effects of colchicine occur in a window of 12 to 24 hours, with a peak within 48 to 72 hours.
 It has a narrow therapeutic window, requiring monitoring of the subject for potential toxicity.
 Colchicine is not a general pain-relief drug, and is not used to treat pain in other disorders.

 Biosynthesis

 According to laboratory research, the biosynthesis of colchicine involves the amino acids phenylalanine and tyrosine as precursors.
 Giving radioactive phenylalanine-2-14C to C. byzantinum, another plant of the family Colchicaceae, resulted in its incorporation into colchicine.
 However, the tropolone ring of colchicine resulted from the expansion of the tyrosine ring.
 Radioactive feeding experiments of C. autumnale revealed that colchicine can be synthesized biosynthetically from (S)-autumnaline.
-That biosynthesic pathway occurs primarily through a phenolic coupling reaction involving the intermediate isoandrocymbine.
+That biosynthetic pathway occurs primarily through a phenolic coupling reaction involving the intermediate isoandrocymbine.
 The resulting molecule undergoes O-methylation directed by S-adenosylmethionine.
 Two oxidation steps followed by the cleavage of the cyclopropane ring lead to the formation of the tropolone ring contained by N-formyldemecolcine.
 N-formyldemecolcine hydrolyzes then to generate the molecule demecolcine, which also goes through an oxidative demethylation that generates deacetylcolchicine.
-The molecule of colchicine appears finally after addition of acetyl-coenzyme A to deacetylcolchicine.
+The molecule of colchicine appears finally after the addition of acetyl-coenzyme A to deacetylcolchicine.